-We’ve just spent two incredible weeks in Cuba.
+We’ve just spent two incredible weeks at Cayo Guillermo, Cuba.
 Our last trip over to the island was back in 2007 and we fell in love with the country.
 We always said we would be back and here we are.
-This time our travels would take us to the resort of Cayo Guillermo.
 We booked this as a package holiday through Thomas Cook.
 Our base for the fortnight would be the Iberostar Daiquiri.

 For the past few years we have been doing a lot of city and mini breaks in Europe.
 Myself and Vicky definitely needed a relaxing beach holiday after a very busy year.
 We flew into Jardines del Rey airport after a nine hour flight from Manchester.
 We stepped off the plane and wow was it hot.
 The airport is very small, one room for check-in and departures.
 Most of the airport was destroyed back in 2017 by Hurricane Irma.
 They have done a fantastic job of getting it operational and looking good in a short time.

 Shown to our coach, our suitcases stored underneath, we took our seats.
 Our guide offered us a nice cold bottle of Cerveza Cristal (we were looking forward to drinking this beer again) At 5CUC for two it was hard to turn down.